On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits: Proof of Auxilliary Lemmas

 \begin{lemma} Suppose $160\|M\|^2_{op}\|N\|^2_{op}<K,\tau^2$ and $\tau<\sqrt{K\log p}/2$.
 Further suppose $\mathbb Z_1,\ldots \mathbb Z_p$ are independent standard Gaussian random variables.
 Then the function $f$ defined in \eqref{inlemma: CT: def: f} satisfies

 \end{lemma}

 \begin{proof}[Proof of Lemma~\ref{lemma: CT: Chernoff}] Note that $pf(\mathbb Z_1,\ldots,\mathbb Z_p)$ is a sum of dependent Bernoulli random variables.
 Therefore the traditional Chernoff’s or Hoeffding's bound for inependent Bernoulli random variables will not apply.
-We use a generalized version of Chernoff’s inequality, originally due to \cite{panconesi1997} \citep[also discussed by ][among others]{pelekis2015, linial2014}, which applies to weakly dependent Bernoulli random variables. \begin{lemma}[\cite{panconesi1997}] Let $X_1,\ldots, X_p$ be Bernoulli random variables and $\e\in(0,1)$.
+We use a generalized version of Chernoff’s inequality, originally due to \cite{panconesi1997} (also discussed by \cite{pelekis2015, linial2014} among others), which applies to weakly dependent Bernoulli random variables. \begin{lemma}[\cite{panconesi1997}] Let $X_1,\ldots, X_p$ be Bernoulli random variables and $\e\in(0,1)$.
 Suppose there exists $\delta\in(0,\e)$ such that for any $\mathcal B\subset[p]$, the following assertion holds: